lizhou-cs/lizhou-cs/README.md

 - 👀 I’m interested in CV, Studied in HIT(ShenZhen)
 - 🌱 I’m currently learning tracking and multi modailty learning.
 - 💞️ I’m looking to collaborate on Multi-modality learning, SOT, NLT.
-- 📫 How to reach me lizhou.hit@gmail
+- 📫 How to reach me lizhou.hit@gmail.com

 <!---
 brown-cats/brown-cats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.